 Dr. Timothy Hudson

-A nineteenth century version of today’s hit reality show, “The Bachelorette,” played out in Farmerville in the 1890’s.
+A nineteenth century version of today’s hit reality show, “The Bachelorette,” played out in Farmerville in the 1890s.
 The young maiden searching for love was Miss Emma Bradley, a native of Old Fort, North Carolina.
-Described as a blonde “symmetrical in form and beautiful in feature,” Miss Emma was a young woman of eighteen years, well-educated and for several years had served as belle of her village.
+Described as a blonde, “symmetrical in form and beautiful in feature,” and “a thing of beauty,” Miss Emma was a young woman of eighteen years, well-educated and for several years had served as belle of her village.
 Most of the local young bachelors attempted to court her, but she turned a deaf ear to their protestations of love.
 Very romantically inclined, she refused to be content with an ordinary courtship.
-Unable to find her heart’s desire locally, she finally decided to advertise in the matrimonial columns of a newspaper for potential suitors, publishing her photograph, biography and stating her desire for a loving husband, and soliciting qualified suitors.
+Unable to find her heart’s desire locally, she finally decided to advertise in the matrimonial columns of a newspaper for potential suitors, publishing her photograph, biography, and stating her desire for a loving husband, and soliciting qualified suitors.

 Miss Emma invited both of her potential suitors to visit her in Old Fort, and so Turnage took the steamboat from Farmerville to Monroe, where he then went by train to Old Fort.
 By chance, Magness’s route to see his potential bride coincided with the final leg of Turnage’s trip, so on Saturday, 3 December 1892, both men arrived at Old Fort on the same train.
 They did not become acquainted on their journey, but after arrival, both men called on Miss Emma at her father’s residence.
 As they gazed upon her for the first time, “both were deeply smitten,” and each man protested his love and desire for her heart with ardent and heartfelt entreaties.
 Miss Emma found herself quite fond of both men, and her inability to decide between them put her “in much distress of mind.”
 She retired for the evening to ponder between them, leaving both men in doubt that Saturday night.